The real long way

 Planks are grouped together in like widths, nested and fastened together with plastic straps.
 This makes it easier for shipping and off loading.

 Local deliveries are made on our company truck.
 When shipping commercially and out of state, we bundle, strap, and wrap in cardboard & plastic to ship on custom built pallets.
 We take every precaution to ensure safe delivery.

-There are many methods of installation with different sub-floors requiring different processes.
+There are many methods of installation and different sub-floors require different processes.
 We are happy to assist you with our knowledge and expertise in regards to installation.
 Successful wood flooring installations allows your floor to begin its new life in your home, and thus history continues.